ADU San Juan Capistrano, CA

 • Property value: Homes with additional dwelling units often sell at higher prices.

 Another reason?
 The rise of the prefab ADU.
-These factory-built options reduce construction costs and speed up timelines, making ADUs more accessible than ever.
+These factory-built options reduce construction costs and speed up timelines, making ADU construction in San Juan Capistrano, CA, more accessible than ever.

 Many homeowners in San Juan Capistrano confuse an accessory dwelling unit (ADU) with a tiny home, but they are not the same.
 A tiny house is often mobile, sometimes built on wheels, and may not comply with local regulations.
 An ADU, however, is a permanent dwelling, built to code, and considered a lasting housing solution.